IBM-Cloud/docs/services/appid/getting-started-ios-swift-sdk.md

 When an access token is not explicitly passed, {{site.data.keyword.appid_short_notm}} uses the last received token.

-For example, you can invoke this code to set a new attribute, or override an existing one:
+For example, you can call the following code to set a new attribute, or override an existing one.

   ```swift
   AppID.sharedInstance.userAttributeManager?.setAttribute("key", "value", completionHandler: { (error, result) in